Cheow Lan Lake – Khao Sok

 First of all, famous for the different species of hornbills, different species of kingfishers, crimson sunbird, blue-winged pitta, bulbul, drongo, paradise flycatcher, black and red broadbill and more.

-The lake is almost mosquito free.
+The lake is almost mosquito-free.

-Burrow from the night active tarantula
+Burrow from the night-active tarantula

+Most people stay in Khao Sok and visit the Cheow Lan Lake on a day trip.
 There are plenty of accommodations around the Khao Sok National Park.
 At least spend three nights in the area, one for the Khao Sok, one day for Cheow Lan Lake, but there is so much more to explore.
 Chose the lodge or hostel close to the entrance of the park in walking distance.
 Check their payments first.
 Some don't accept credit cards just cash.

 - The Khao Sok Riverfront Resort offers beautifully located cabins all with lots of privacy next to the river.
 We went swimming each afternoon and enjoyed the cold bath in the Sok river.